Weeding out stress

 “Gardening brings peace to my soul,” said Dennis Osborne of Floyd, Oneida County Master Gardener Program volunteer.
 “I’m out here alone in my garden, in the warm sunlight, listening to the birds, maybe eating a ripe tomato I just picked, and gathering flowers for my wife.”

-As the arrival of spring in Mohawk Valley coincides with government stay-at-home orders, due to COVID-19, the itch to get outside has turned back yard gardens into a peaceful haven and a stress reliever for many of us that used to live in the most stressed state of mind.
+As the arrival of spring in Mohawk Valley coincides with government stay-at-home orders, due to COVID-19, the itch to get outside has turned back yard gardens into a peaceful haven and a stress reliever for many of us.

 That is needed now more than ever.